toddhodes/AnimationThrowdown/README.md

 Animation Throwdown scripts

-These scripts get you deck card inventory, and output it as text
+These scripts get your deck card inventory, and output it as text

 ## Setup